Countess Dracula

-Countess Dracula is a 1971 British Hammer horror film based on some of the legends surrounding the Countess Elizabeth Báthory.
+Countess Dracula is a 1971 British Hammer horror film directed by Peter Sasdy and starring Ingrid Pitt, Nigel Green and Lesley-Anne Down.
+It was written by Jeremy Paul and produced by Alexander Paal.

-The film was produced by Alexander Paal and directed by Peter Sasdy, both Hungarian émigrés working in England.
-The original music score was composed by Harry Robertson.
-Countess Dracula was also released on a double bill with Vampire Circus.
+Countess Dracula was inspired by the infamous Hungarian Countess Elizabeth Báthory (1560–1614), a landowner and noblewoman who was accused of murdering dozens of women and girls.
+Her husband was Ferenc Nádasdy, Nádasdy being the surname given to the Countess in the film.

 Plot

 In 17th-century Hungary, recently widowed Countess Elisabeth Nádasdy discovers that her youthful appearance and libido can be temporarily restored if she bathes in the blood of young women.
-She enlists her steward and lover Captain Dobi and her maid Julie to help with the kidnap and murder of several local girls, whilst beginning a new romance with a young Lieutenant named Imre Toth.
+She enlists her steward and lover Captain Dobi and her maid Julie to help with the kidnap and murder of several local girls, whilst beginning a romance with a young Lieutenant named Imre Toth.

-As a cover for her crimes while in her rejuvenated state, she takes the identity of her own 17-year-old daughter, Countess Ilona, whom she has Dobi hold captive in the woods by the mute money gambler.
+As a cover for her crimes while in her rejuvenated state, she takes the identity of her own 19-year-old daughter, Countess Ilona, whom she has Dobi hold captive in the woods by the mute money gambler.
 However, castle historian Fabio grows suspicious.
 Eventually, she kills a prostitute called Ziza, but her blood does not restore her like the others.
 Dobi finds Fabio, who has a book-chapter about blood sacrifices and tells Elisabeth the truth in return for being allowed to live.
 He reveals that only virgin blood will restore Elisabeth's youth and beauty.

 Elisabeth then kills a peasant girl bought in the marketplace.
 Fabio tries to tell Toth the truth about her, but Dobi kills Fabio before he can do so.
 Dobi then exposes Elisabeth to Toth to steer him away from her.
 Elisabeth forces Toth into marrying her, but her daughter Ilona arrives home, having been brought by Dobi as a sacrifice, then freed by a repentant Julie who loved her as a daughter.
 At the wedding, Elisabeth grows old again after the priest pronounces the blessing.
 She tries to kill her daughter in front of the wedding attendees, but accidentally kills Toth instead.
 Elisabeth, Dobi and Julie are sentenced to death for their crimes and are last seen awaiting the hangman in their cell.
 In the final scene, the peasants curse Elisabeth as a "devil woman" and "Countess Dracula".

-Countess Dracula was inspired by the infamous Hungarian Countess Elizabeth Báthory (1560–1614), a landowner and noblewoman who was accused of murdering dozens of women and girls.